-Paddlers shall be allowed to use chin rests, splash guards chest pads, compasses, time pieces, and such over apparatus as will promote the ends of safety, comfort, and navigation; provided however, that the apparatus shall in no manner contribute to, mechanically, manually or otherwise assist the paddler to propel himself in the water by any other manner that agitation of the water with his hands and arms.
+Paddlers shall be allowed to use chin rests, splash guards chest pads, compasses, time pieces, and such other apparatus as will promote the ends of safety, comfort, and navigation; provided however, that the apparatus shall in no manner contribute to, mechanically, manually or otherwise assist the paddler to propel themselves in the water by any other manner than agitation of the water with their hands and arms.
 No substitution of paddleboards will be allowed during the race for any reason.

 The Race Committee reserves the right to examine and to inspect, including weighing and measuring of all boards, before, during and after the race and to approve or reject the same or any other apparatus proposed to be used by

 (A) Sign-in to signify participation in the race

 (B) The practicing of false starts.

-(C) Briefing and instruction respecting the starting time, the starting line, the starting signal, assignment of pilot boats and identifying numbers to paddlers, the race course, the finish line, and such other advice as within the discretion of the Race Committee may be necessary and appropriate.
+(C) Briefing and instruction respecting the starting time, the starting line, the starting signal, safety of escort boats and identifying numbers to paddlers, the race course, the finish line, and such other advice as within the discretion of the Race Directors and Committee may be necessary and appropriate.